XD-OB/XD-OB/README.md

 ## Hi Everyone 👋

 ### Welcome to my world 👨‍💻

+![42 Profile Card](https://1337-readme.vercel.app/api/profile?cursus=42&dark=true&login=obelouch)

+- 🌱 This Account contain some of my personal and school projects
 - ⚡ Fun fact: I'm a potato 🥔

-![42 Profile Card](https://1337-readme.vercel.app/api/profile?cursus=42&dark=true&login=obelouch)

 <!--
 **XD-OB/XD-OB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.